Heat, work, and fluctuations in a driven quantum resonator: Cumulants

 Inserting these expansions into Eqs.~(\ref{eq:cumulant_net_counting}) and (\ref{eq:occupation}) and collecting terms to same order in the counting field, we find a hierarchy of coupled equations for each term in the expansions.
 For the first two terms, we find

 and

 and similar, but longer, expressions can be found for the higher-order terms.
 We can then solve these equations numerically, order-by-order, to find each cumulant.

 In Fig.~\ref{fig:cumulants}, we show the first few cumulants (full lines) as functions of time, compared to equilibrium results without the drive (dashed lines).
 The cumulants evolve in response to the harmonic drive with the distribution being either wider or narrower than the equilibrium result (given by the second cumulant), tilting to the left or to the right (signaled by the sign of the third cumulant), and with light or heavy tails (determined by the sign of the fourth cumulant).
 The cumulants grow with the driving amplitude, and the exchange of photons is governed by a broad distribution rather than by small fluctuations around the mean.
-To corroborate these findings, we will return to a calculation of the full distribution at the moments in time indicated by vertical lines in Fig.~\ref{fig:cumulants}(a).
+The emergence of large higher-order cumulants indicates that energy exchange occurs via rare but significant photon-transfer events, rather than small Gaussian fluctuations.
+This intermittency is a hallmark of far-from-equilibrium quantum thermodynamics and may strongly affect the stability and efficiency of nanoscale heat engines.
+To corroborate our findings, we will return to a calculation of the full distribution at the times indicated by vertical lines in Fig.~\ref{fig:cumulants}(a).